 Annual Bibliography of Anime and Manga Studies

 Selected academic publications on anime/manga, including books, book chapters, and articles in peer-reviewed journals that were written before 2012 (along with fan essays and newspaper items) are also listed in the Online Bibliography of Anime and Manga Research.
 The only portion of that site that is still being actively maintaining is the Books on Anime/Manga page.
-The rest of the site is no longer updated, and remains as an archive.
+The other pages are no longer updated, and remain as an archive.

 In the future, the Annual Bibliography will be used to develop a comprehensive searchable database of English-language scholarship on Japanese animation and comics.

 About the Bibliography

 Purpose: The Annual Bibliography of Anime and Manga Studies is a comprehensive listing of academic publications (books, book chapters, and journal articles) on Japanese animation, comics, and related topics that were published in English in a given year.
 It serves as a general overview of the “state” of academic publishing in anime/manga studies over the year, and brings together materials from many different publications.
 While many of the individual items that are listed in the Bibliography can be located in other more broad and general information sources, it is designed and developed specifically to support the needs of an academic area that is inherently inter-disciplinary, and includes many different methods, approaches, traditions, and ways of asking questions.

 Scope: This bibliography includes works published in all formats (print, print and electronic, online only), but is limited to works published in English.
 It specifically does not cover:

 - papers written for class